LocalKinAI/localkin-service-audio/README.md

 ## 🚀 Quick Start

+**📋 New to this?** If you're setting up on a clean machine or want a complete setup guide with Python, pyenv, virtual environments, whisper.cpp, and more, see the [Complete Installation & Setup Guide](#-installation--setup) below.

 ### Recommended: Install with uv (Best for Kokoro TTS)

 Using `uv` ensures you have proper Python environment with LZMA support for Kokoro TTS: